dogweather/schema-dot-org/README.md

 ### You are prevented from creating invalid markup

+If your page loads, you know your markup is good.

 If you use the wrong type or try to set an unknown attribute, SchemaDotOrg will refuse to create the incorrect JSON-LD.
 Instead, you'll get a message explaining the problem: